Over the past couple of years we have seen how quickly the weather can change within a short space of time.

-Last year’s power cuts highlighted how easy you can be cut off from the outside world if you live in remote areas.
+Power cuts highlight how easy you can be cut off from the outside world if you live in remote areas.
 Even a battery powered radio can be useful to keep in contact with the outside world.

 Safety in the Home